taylorham/react-starter/README.md

 ## Creating components
 ### <a name="stateful-vs-stateless"></a>Stateful (Class-based, "smart") vs Stateless (functional, "dumb") components
 React makes a distinction between components that store **state** and those that don't.
 State refers to all of the values in your component or module, such as whether a checkbox is checked, the name someone typed into the 'firstName' field, whether a modal is displayed, or the list of items in a todo list.
-State is stored as a simple Object on stateful components.
+State is stored as an Object (`state = {key: 'value', ...}`) on stateful components.

 Keeping in mind the above advice from the *Thinking in React* docs, the best practice for an app is to be built primarily from stateless components which all rely on one (or very few) stateful component(s) for data.